OpenAgenda/wordpress/README.md

 ## Filter widget and shortcodes

 To allow users to easily find relevant events, the plugin also provides a convenient filter widget.
-Place the widget in your sidebar or other widgetized area, pick a filter and tweak any additionnal settings in the widgets admin.
+Place the widget in your sidebar or other widgetized area, pick a filter and tweak any additional settings in the widgets admin.

 ![You can use convenient filter widgets to add filtering functionnality to your calendars.](assets/screenshots/screenshot-5.png)